wm-noble/pwsign/README.md

 # pwsign

 Simple xor-cipher encryption.
-Use `pwsign --help' for more information'
+Use `pwsign --help' for more information